 Description: Brief, simple and engaging; must be easy for any audience to understand.

-In ancient times, Druids were knowledge-keepers that provide members of the society with advice on heath matters.
-In the same way, we are proposing to implement a web platform to advice decision-makers on which rice varieties should be promoted next season to keep a healthy crop.
-The tool will allow to manage disease on real-time and to define breeding priorities for the region.
-In order to do that, the platform will be able to integrated early-season pathogen diagnostics, modeling of weather patterns, and rice resistance profiling of local rice varieties.
-The platform can give an advice after solving three main questions: What is the predominant pathogen population on the area?
+In ancient times, druids were knowledge-keepers that provided members of the community with advice on health matters.
+In the same way, we are proposing to implement a web platform to advise decision-makers on which rice varieties should be promoted in the next season to grow a healthy crop.
+The tool will allow us to manage rice disease in real-time and to define breeding priorities for specific regions.
+In order to do this, the platform will integrate early-season pathogen diagnostics, modeling of weather patterns, and disease resistance profiles of local rice varieties.
+The platform will provide advice after solving three main questions: What is the predominant pathogen population on the area?
 Which areas have higher risk of disease?
-What is the resistance spectrum that is needed for that area?
-We expect that the tool will allow public and private enterprises to make informed-decision on rice.
-To feed the DRUiDs platform with field and environment data, we have developed new technologies that will be integrated for the first time.
+What is the host resistance spectrum that is needed for that area?
+We expect that the tool will allow public and private enterprises to make informed decisions on rice.
+To feed the DRUiD platform with field and environment data, we have developed new technologies that will be integrated for the first time.
 For instance, we created PathoTracer, a molecular test that can identify pathogen races directly from infected leaf sample.
-We are also building up a catalog of resistance factors in released varieties to determine the most fit..
-Finaly, [modeling , weather…].[finalize this paragraph]
+We are also building up a catalog of resistance factors in released varieties to determine the best fit.
+Using data from PathoTracer, we will be monitoring the pathogen races in-real time and linking them with weather and environmental data, disease model outputs and other and localized informatio using GIS.

 The need: Explain the need/the problem that needs to be solved - stats, case examples, infographics are welcome